↑

 Ideas to try:

-• Eat them with your favorite dip, hummus, or salsa instead of crackers or chips.
+• Eat them with your favorite sauce, hummus, or salsa instead of crackers or chips.

-• Serve them as a cold side at mealtime (total cheat-open a bag of prepared raw veggies and put them in a beautiful serving dish)
+• Serve them as a cold side at mealtime (total awesome cheat-open a bag of prepared raw veggies and put them in a beautiful serving dish).

-• Shred them up and mix into a salad (I never thought I’d eat Brussels sprouts, but I love them this way)
+• Shred them up and mix them into a salad (I never thought I’d eat Brussels sprouts, but I love them this way).

-Furthermore, you can use online tutorials on Pinterest or Youtube to learn how to prep, cut up and cook a new, unfamiliar plant.
+Furthermore, you can use online tutorials on Youtube to learn how to prep, cut up and cook a new, unfamiliar plant.

 • Throw it into a pasta